workdowg/TF700t-AKBI/README.md

 2- cd to the directory you extracted this to

-3- Run the script - sh AKBI.sh
+3- Run the script - sh TF700t-AKBI.sh

 4- Follow the prompts